 To create an app like Duolingo, you will need features such as voice recognition, sound effects, push notifications, and a multilingual chatbot.
 Duolingo used machine learning and artificial intelligence to create these features.
 See how you can use IT staff augmentation to build a Duolingo-like app.

 What languages can you learn in Duolingo?

 Duolingo currently has 36 languages to choose from.
 Some of the most popular courses available are English for Spanish speakers and vice versa, French, German, and Japanese for English speakers, as well as English for Russian speakers.

-The Duolingo app was built on Amazon Web Services, Python was used for the back-end development, and jQuery, backbone.js, and Bootstrap were used for the front-end experience.
+The Duolingo app was built on Amazon Web Services, Python was used for the backend development, and jQuery, backbone.js, and Bootstrap were used for the front-end experience.
 The Duolingo app is currently operating with 23 different technologies.
-See why U.S. tech companies are choosing IT staff augmentation to build EdTech apps like Duolingo.
+See why U.S. tech companies choose IT staff augmentation to build EdTech apps like Duolingo.